menga

 This show ran from 1971 to 1977, however it stayed in heavy rerun rotation on PBS up until 1985.
 Being I was born in 1975, I did see quite a few of these episodes.

-Now that I get to look back on this show, review some of the sketches, I gotta say.. this is probably one of the most unique kids' shows of all time.
+Now that I get to look back on this show, review some of the sketches, I have to say that this is probably one of the most unique kids shows of all time.

-First: Try and find a children's television show with a theme song more cinematic than the one above.
+First: Try and find a children's television show with a theme song more cinematic than the one this had.
 Seriously.
 You won't find one.
 Blaring horn section, tubular bells like a newscast, fast beat, timpani drums?
-This is a POWERFUL song.
+It's a POWERFUL song.
 Try to imagine seeing this as a kid.
 When I heard this song, my mind said, "Whoa.. this must be important.
 I'd better watch."

 Third: The primary actors are all adults.
 Yes, there are kids on the show but the focus is placed on the adults first.
 It's an interesting twist to what we now know as a kid's educational show.